QylinFly/role-permission/README.md

 If you need to extend or replace the existing `Role` or `Permission` models you just need to keep the following things in mind:

-- Your `Role` model needs to implement the `Spatie\Permission\Contracts\Role` contract
+- Your `Role` model needs to implement the `Qylinfly\Permission\Contracts\Role` contract
-- Your `Permission` model needs to implement the `Spatie\Permission\Contracts\Permission` contract
+- Your `Permission` model needs to implement the `Qylinfly\Permission\Contracts\Permission` contract
-- You must publish the configuration with this command: `php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="config"` and update the `models.role` and `models.permission` values
+- You must publish the configuration with this command: `php artisan vendor:publish --provider="Qylinfly\Permission\PermissionServiceProvider" --tag="config"` and update the `models.role` and `models.permission` values

 ## Change log